AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-opac.md

 The following material/object combinations support variable opacity:

-* Solid color and repeatable textures applied to texturable overlap objects.
+* Solid color and repeatable textures applied to textural overlap objects.
 * Window covering materials applied to window covering frame objects.
-* Decals applied to texturable objects or wall objects.
+* Decals applied to textural objects or wall objects.

 If the material includes an image with an alpha channel, `opac=` can be used to make the image more transparent, but not more opaque.